 Keep in mind however, that conversion rate optimisers need to be mindful that testing for the sake of it can be counter-productive, especially given the potential amount of work required from content editors when setting A/B tests.

-Writing copy in two different styles to see how users respond differently may not be practical, whereas changing colour, positioning and format may be more efficient and effective.
+Writing copy in two different styles to see how users respond differently may not be practical, whereas changing colour, positioning and format may be more efficient and effective to map user behavior.

 CRO test results which may be designed to change the layout of your website can sometimes be skewed by social sharing, should users arrive at a page with content not built for the purpose of conversion, but instead for the purpose of being shared to drive, for example, brand awareness.